 CHI 2020 Workshop: Privacy and Power: Acknowledging the Importance of Privacy Research and Design for Vulnerable Populations.

 Demystifying Complex Workload–DRAM Interactions: An Experimental Study. [arXiv preprint]

 Saugata Ghose, Tianshi Li, Nastaran Hajinazar, Damla Senol Cali, Onur Mutlu

 Coconut: An IDE Plugin for Developing Privacy-Friendly Apps. [pdf] [project website] [talk slides] [news story] [demo video]

 Tianshi Li, Yuvraj Agarwal, Jason I. Hong.

-Using ECC DRAM to Adaptively Increase Memory Capacity. in arXiv preprint 2017. [pdf]
+Using ECC DRAM to Adaptively Increase Memory Capacity [arXiv preprint].

 Yixin Luo, Saugata Ghose, Tianshi Li, Sriram Govindan, Bikash Sharma, Bryan Kelly, Amirali Boroumand, Onur Mutlu.

-Understanding Latency Variation in Modern DRAM Chips: Experimental Characterization, Analysis, and Optimization.
-SIGMETRICS 2016. [pdf]
+Understanding Latency Variation in Modern DRAM Chips: Experimental Characterization, Analysis, and Optimization. [pdf]

 Kevin K. Chang, Abhijith Kashyap, Hasan Hassan, Saugata Ghose, Kevin Hsieh, Donghyuk Lee, Tianshi Li, Gennady Pekhimenko, Samira Manabi Khan, Onur Mutlu.